 If your savings are low, also ask about low down payment mortgages.
 VA loans allow down payments as low as 0%, for example, and other loan types may require as little as 3%.
 Learn more in our blog on low down payment mortgage options.

 You may also want to consider paying discount points.
 Discount points are fees paid to a lending institution that facilitate a lower mortgage rate.
 Pricing varies by lender, but paying 1% of your loan upfront may be enough to buy a point.

 Will the mortgage company contact my previous employers?

 Old employers are contacted as part of a verification of employment process to verify how long a borrower was employed.
 An underwriter or loan processor contacts them to confirm information on your application.

 At the end of the day, one of the most valuable things you can do is talk about your needs and goals.
 Ready to get started?
-Contact us to discuss your new job with a Mortgage Professional and get pre-qualified for a loan today.
+Contact us to discuss your new job with a Mortgage Professional and get Pre-Approved for a loan today.

 Tradenames and trademarks used in this blog post are the property of their respective owners.
 Nationstar Mortgage LLC d/b/a Mr. Cooper is not affiliated, associated, or sponsored by any of these owners.
 Use of these names and trademarks is not intended to and does not imply endorsement, but is for identification purposes only.
 Information provided does not necessarily represent the views of Mr. Cooper.
 Information is subject to change without notice